-After the inspection, you can expect a standard-compliant inspection report from Vital Building & Pest Inspections via e-mail.
+After the inspection, you can expect a standard-compliant inspection report from Vital Building Inspections Sydney via e-mail.
 This report will have the information you need to make a wise real estate decision, from purchase to renovation.

 Why should I get a building inspection?

 A building inspection report provides the details needed to properly value a property.
 It guides homeowners and property managers on the appropriate steps to take when it comes to repairing defects and maintenance.
 It also protects you from the consequences of defects that you may not have noticed personally.

 Repairing a roof without having it inspected is possible.
 However, you may end up getting cheated and paying for more work because you don’t have a full report on what repairs are really needed.

 When is the right time for a building inspection?